 Emiratis and expats alike love a day at the races in Dubai.
 While visiting the horse races or the Ascot in the UK may be an expensive, pretentious, “pinkie in the air” affair, in Dubai, these events are actually free.
 Horse racing is considered as being the national sport of Dubai with Sheik Mohammed himself having a fondness for spectating.

-Music festivals, art festivals, and events catered to a family audience occur frequently in Dubai and are a fun way to enjoy the city without spending any money.
+Music festivals, art festivals, and events catered to a family audience occur frequently in Dubai.
+They are a fun way to enjoy the city without spending any money.

 Free and Budget Things to do in Dubai